-Always check with your compliance first on your podcasting plans and content before posting.
-They may be able to provide you with specific guidelines to follow.
-Your compliance may request you to provide a script or an outline for the records, as well as a link to the final product.
+Always check with your compliance team first on your podcasting plans and content before posting.
+They may be able to provide you with specific regulatory guidelines to follow.
+Your compliance team may also request that you provide a script or an outline for the firm’s records, as well as a link to the final product.

-Prospects need to know that you’re knowledgeable and trustworthy before they hire you — and the best way to accomplish this is to share some of what you know with them.
+Prospects need to know that you’re knowledgeable and trustworthy before they hire you — and one of the best ways to accomplish this is to share some of what you know with them.
 You can offer more detailed and personalized advice when you sit down one-on-one with qualified prospects who contact you after hearing your podcast.

 Prepare to launch!